th507/npm-shrinkwrap-install/README.md

 Before updating shrinkwrap, the script will try to verify node_modules content with your package.json.
 Which means:
 - Any package not included in `dependencies` will be pruned.
 So it is mandatory to use `--save` when installing new packages.
-- Any package with non-strict dependencies (^, ~, 0.2.x, \*, latest) in package.json will be updated.
+- Any package with non-strict version description (^, ~, 0.2.x, \*, latest) in package.json will be updated.
 If you which to opt out this automatical update check, just use a strict version like 0.2.3.

 ## Uninstall a package